-Triad Analytic Solutions helps clients perform advanced analytics
+Triad Analytic Solutions helps insurers benefit from advanced analytics

-The property and casualty insurance industry is an extremely competitive marketplace.
-For smaller insurance carriers, success—and survival—requires at a minimum the ability to accurately segment customers by their loss potential and then use that information to price policies competitively.
-In today's market, competitor pricing incorporates many forms of sophisticated analyses, based on vast amounts of clean and accurate business and customer data.
+Property and casualty insurance is an extremely competitive business.
+For small carriers, survival requires the ability to accurately segment customers by their loss potential and then use that information to price policies competitively.

 Getting to the data

-According to the partners, Triad’s services often begin with integrating multiple databases, which typically house critical premium and loss data, to perform the required analytical work.
-Once the data integration work is done, the consolidated data marts and automated processes–which ensure that the data is constantly refreshed and accurate – are handed over to clients, with the training that allows clients to perform the work themselves in the future.
+Triad’s services often begin with integrating multiple databases which typically house critical premium and loss data.
+Once done, the consolidated data marts and automated processes–which ensure the data is constantly refreshed and accurate – are given to clients along with the training that allows them perform the work themselves.

 The competitive advantage

-“Our clients need to get their overall rating plans stabilized," says Hardin.
-“From there they can take analytics as far as they want to.
+“Our clients need to stabilize their overall rating plans,” says Hardin.
+“From there, they can take analytics as far as they want to.
 They can move toward understanding price elasticity and retention and more advanced topics.
-It's a process that builds on itself – the analysis used to solve basic but elusive questions often creates the analytic foundation necessary to resolve other more complex issues as well."
+It's a process that builds on itself … the analysis used to solve basic questions often creates the foundation to resolve more complex issues as well.

-“Auto insurance is a very competitive business,” adds Hardin.
-“The companies that can perform advanced high and low risk segmentation are going to have a leg up on their competition, and thrive by more accurately surcharging and discounting their business, commensurate with the risk that accompanies it.
-And, if the company isn’t using certain rating variables—such as credit and insurance scores—they will miss out on the additional benefits segmentation can provide, such as improved retention and lower acquisition and servicing costs as well.”
+“Auto insurance is a very competitive business,” says Hardin.
+“The companies that can perform advanced high- and low-risk segmentation have a leg up on their competition by more accurately surcharging and discounting their business commensurate with risk.
+And if the company isn’t using certain rating variables such as credit and insurance scores they’ll miss out on the additional benefits that segmentation can provide such as improved retention and lower acquisition and servicing costs.”

 “SAS is a flexible tool,” Scott concludes.
-“It reads and handles lots of different data formats and allows us to go from data integration to statistical techniques without changing software.
-SAS provides a quick way to go back and forth between these two worlds.
-There are other tools out there, but they can't function with the large data sets that we're using, nor can they transition so easily to the statistical work.”
+“It handles lots of different data formats and allows us to go from data integration to statistical techniques without changing software.
+There are other tools out there, but they can't function with our large data sets, nor can they transition so easily to the statistical work.”